rantology/rantology.github.io/README.md

 # NS2 Balance Beta
 **SteamWorks Mod ID**: *718da717*

-This mod is a beta for the next set of official balance changes to Natural Selection 2.
+This mod is for public beta testing of the next set of official balance changes to Natural Selection 2.

 You are welcome to join the official ns2 discord server (discord.gg/ns2) to leave feedback!